Eddie Rosario Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.
+- The Phillies have a 4.05 team ERA that ranks 11th among all MLB pitching staffs.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.04).
+- Phillies pitchers combine to give up 165 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The right-hander's most recent time out came on Wednesday against the San Diego Padres, when he went six innings, surrendering six earned runs while allowing eight hits.
+- The righty last pitched on Wednesday against the San Diego Padres, when he tossed six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.